MoplusplusApp/Moplusplus/README.md

 The goals of Mo++ are as follows:

 * Create a simple XML parser to implement the SVG spec
-* Re-implementing SVG editing and DOM with C++
+* Re-implementing SVG editing and DOM with C++ and Python
 * Continuous rasterization of SVGs
-* Development of a Qt-based user interface for editing SVGs
+* Development of a Python and Qt-based user interface for editing SVGs

 ## Frame-by-frame SVG animation

 SVG animation tools typically rely on either the `<animate>` tag or embedded CSS/JS to perform SVG animations.
 Instead, Mo++ aims to create a sequence of individual SVG images, each of which is rendered and modified independently.

+## Why C++ *and* Python?

+C++ is awesome and fast, but suffers from memory leaks, compiling errors, broken dependencies, and is very tedious to debug.
+Thus, we decided to write the Qt UI using Python, while keeping the engine and associated libraries in C++.

 ## What's in the name?

-Mo++ stands for "Motion Graphics in C++".
+Mo++ stands for "Motion Graphics in Python and C++".
+Oh yeah, the most descriptive name ever...

+## License

+Mo++ is, and always will be, free and open-source software.
+It is licensed under the [GPL v2 license](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), designed to protect users' freedom to run Mo++ however they wish.